eclipse-kura/kura/docs/gateway-configuration/data-service-configuration.md

 - **rate.limit.burst.size**: The token bucket burst size.

+- **connection.schedule.enabled**: Enables or disables the [connection schedule](#connection-schedule) feature.

+- **connection.schedule.expression**: The Cron Expression for the [connection schedule](#connection-schedule) feature.

+- **connection.schedule.inactivity.interval.seconds**: The inactivity interval for the [connection schedule](#connection-schedule) feature.

 The default setup limits the data flow to **1 message per second with a bucket size of 1 token**.

 !!! warning
     This feature needs to be properly tuned by the System Administrator in order to prevent delays in the remote cloud platform due to messages stacked at the edge.

     **If not sure of the number of messages that your gateways will try to push to the remote platform, we suggest to disable this feature.**

+## Connection schedule

+Starting from Kura 5.3.0, the Data Service supports a configurable time based connection schedule.
+If this functionality is enabled, the Data Service will connect at specific time instants represented by a configurable Cron expression, keep the connection open until it becomes idle and then disconnect until the next instant that matches the expression.

+More in detail, the connection logic is as follows:

+1. The DataService parses the confgiured Cron expression and scedules a connection attempt at the next instant that matches the expression.
+When the connection instant is reached, the logic continues from step 2.

+2. The Data Service will start the auto connect logic.
+One or more connection attempts will be performed until the connection is established honoring the _connect.retry-interval_ parameter.

+3. The Data Service starts a timer that ticks after _connection.schedule.inactivity.interval.seconds_ seconds.
+When the timer ticks the connection will be closed, and the logic resumed from step 1.
+The timer is reset delaying the disconnection when a message is published or confirmed (for QoS >= 1).
+The connection will not be closed if there are messages with QoS >= 1 that have not been confirmed yet.
+If an unexpected connection drop occurs in this phase, the logic will resume from step 2.

+The Data Service will attempt to detect large time shifts in system clock, if a time shift is detected, the logic will switch to step 1, rescheduling the next connection attempt.